Operation UNIFIER: Canada in Ukraine

 In all, the deployment was very normal, and Captain Gareau said that she was really happy to have had the experience of a deployment and to work more with the regular forces than she had previously.
 She kept in touch with her interpreter in Ukraine, who is, as of recently, doing okay.

-Sit-down volleyball Invictus Games qualifiers (source: personal collection, used with permission).
+Sit-down volleyball Invictus Games qualifiers (source: Personal collection, used with permission).

 We’d like to thank Captain Natalie Gareau for participating in this interview.
 Every deployment in the Canadian Armed Forces is different; we hope this article will just shed a little bit of light on what it can be like to deploy and on how Canada and Ukraine have developed a strong partnership and learnt from each other over the past several years.